wjhuah/oracle/README.md

       <img style="width:100%" src="assets/intro.jpg">
   </div>

-> Overview of **PictOBI-20k**:
-> We present **PictOBI-20k**, a large-scale dataset for evaluating LMMs on the visual decipherment of pictographic Oracle Bone Characters (OBCs).
+> Overview of **PictOBI-20k**: We present **PictOBI-20k**, a large-scale dataset for evaluating LMMs on the visual decipherment of pictographic Oracle Bone Characters (OBCs).
 The dataset comprises **20k carefully curated OBC–object image pairs** and over **15k multi-choice questions**.
 To further assess visual reasoning, we provide **subjective annotations** examining the consistency of reference points between humans and LMMs.
 Experimental results suggest that while general LMMs exhibit preliminary visual decipherment ability, they often fail to effectively leverage visual information and remain constrained by language priors.
 We hope PictOBI-20k can serve as a foundation for advancing evaluation and optimization of **visual attention in OBC-oriented LMMs**.

 ## Release
 - [TBA] Public datasets release.
 - [2025/09/09] 🔥 Github repository for **PictOBI-20k** is online.

-## General Principles
+## Overview of PictOBI-20k
-##### Centering on the Visual-Decipherment Abilities of LMMs for OBCs
+##### Focusing on the Visual-Decipherment Abilities of LMMs for OBCs

-PictOBI-20k is specifically designed to probe how well large multimodal models (LMMs) can visually decipher pictographic Oracle Bone Characters (OBCs).
-Unlike purely textual decipherment, our benchmark emphasizes **visual alignment between OBCs and their real-world referents**, aligning with the original pictographic nature of the script.
+We collect OBC and real object images from 12 sources, covering multiple font appearances and categories.
+Based on these, we construct 15,175 multi-choice questions for LMM evaluation.
+Meanwhile, we conduct human annotations for obtaining reference points on OBC-object image pairs.

 <div style="width: 80%; text-align: center; margin:auto;">
       <img style="width:100%" src="assets/overview.jpg">